 An excellent resource of all the information, forms and procedures to follow is the National Records of Scotland website.

 For the unmarried father, if he now jointly registers the birth with the mother, he too has automatic parental rights and responsibilities.
 He can also acquire them if he and the mother complete, sign and have registered a prescribed Parental Responsibilities and Parental Rights Agreement.
 As a last resort he can ask for a court to make an order providing him with such rights and responsibilities and the court will consider if it is in the best interests of the child if such an order should be granted.

 So panic not, parents who have married subsequent to the birth of your child.
 Dad has the parental responsibilities and parental rights he was always entitled to.

-Angela Wipat is accredited by the Law Society of Scotland as a specialist in family law and an associate in our specialist Family Law Team in Perth.
+Angela Wipat is accredited by the Law Society of Scotland as a specialist in family law and a Legal Director in our specialist Family Law Team in Perth.
 If you are looking for advice in relation to any aspect of parental rights and parental responsibilities, please contact Angela on 01738 621212 or alternatively contact any member of our Family Law team.